jspxyz/projectfriday/README.md

 Ensemble methods use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms alone

 Potential Issues: No idea what that is.
-I just heard it yesterday.
+I just heard of this on Wednesday the 25th.

 ## Model 3
 Same as Model 1, except keep output of Model 1.A and 1.B separate.